ashok-s-nair/card-shuffle-deal/README.md

 | mocha           | 5.0.5   |
 | chai            | 4.1.2   |

+### Initial Setup
+The project can be downloaded as a ZIP file for use with an IDE like Eclipse.

+Please ensure the folder structure reflected in the IDE is the same as shown
+in this repository.

+Issue `npm install` from the root folder of the project to download dependent
+packages.
+This will also create the `node_modules` folder under the root folder
+of the project.

 ### Execution
 To run this program, navigate to the root folder of the project on the target
 host and enter: ```npm test```